By Forrest Brown and Marnie Hunter, CNN

 The CDC advises avoiding travel to Level 4 countries.
 CDC thresholds for travel health notices are based primarily on the number of Covid-19 cases in a destination.

 The CDC does not include the United States in its list of advisories, but it was color-coded at Level 3 on April 11 on the agency’s map of travel risk levels.

 You can view the CDC’s risk levels for any global destination on its travel recommendations page.

 In its broader travel guidance, the CDC has recommended avoiding all international travel until you are fully vaccinated.

-To be in “Level 1: Covid-19 Low,” a destination must have 49 or fewer new cases per 100,000 residents over the past 28 days.
-Three destinations were added on April 25:
+To be in “Level 1: Covid-19 Low,” a destination must have had fewer than 50 new cases per 100,000 residents over the past 28 days.
+Seven places moved to Level 1 on Monday:

-Attracting their fair share of visitors in this category are the Azores, Cambodia and Nicaragua.
+The Azores, Cambodia, Macau and Tanzania are among the locations currently listed in the unknown category.
 The CDC advises against travel to these places precisely because the risks are unknown.